byronka/minum/docs/quick_start.md

 Step 2 - download the "small" example
 -------------------------------------

-Continuing on, we'll download a project includes everything for a running web application, in the smallest working form.
+Next, we will download a project that includes the simplest-possible web application.
 Grab this project.

 https://github.com/byronka/minum_usage_example_smaller